isomerpages/sp-cdio/pages/Off the Beaten Track.md

 Complementing its bustling urban environment, New Bahru features serene green spaces and ample recreational options, making it a dynamic and desirable location in the city.
 Visitors can enjoy a perfect balance of excitement and relaxation, immersing themselves in the unique charm and energy of this remarkable district.

-Nearest MRT station: Fort Canning MRT station on the Downtown Line
+Nearest MRT station: Fort Canning station on the Downtown Line

 ## Haji Lane